godotengine/godot-docs/tutorials/editor/project_manager.rst

 Downloading demos and templates
 -------------------------------

-From the **Asset Library** tab you can download open source project templates and demos from the :ref:`Asset Library <toc-learn-features-assetlib>` to help you get started faster.
+From the **Asset Library** tab you can download open-source project templates and demos from the :ref:`Asset Library <toc-learn-features-assetlib>` to help you get started faster.